Background

 Applicability

 1999 Marine Engine Rule.
-The scope of application of the marine engine rule covers all new marine diesel engines at or above 37 kW (50 hp) (engines below 37 kW will be covered by future marine emission standards; those engines must comply with the nonroad Tier 1 and 2 standards, but are not covered by the Tier 4 regulation).
+The scope of application of the marine engine rule covers all new marine diesel engines at or above 37 kW (50 hp) (engines below 37 kW must comply with the nonroad standards).
 Regulated engines include both propulsion and auxiliary marine diesel engines.
 A propulsion engine is one that moves a vessel through the water or assists in guiding the direction of the vessel (for example, bow thrusters).
 Auxiliary engines are all other marine engines.

 Classification of drilling rigs depends on their propulsion capability.
 Drilling ships are considered marine vessels, so their engines are subject to the marine rule.
 Semi-submersible drilling rigs which are moored to the ocean bottom, but have some propulsion capability, are also considered marine vessels.
 In contrast, permanently anchored drilling platforms are not considered marine vessels, so none of the engines associated with one of these facilities are marine engine.